wycks/WP-Store-Locator/README.md

 No shortcodes are used to cut down on loading bloat, it's better to use a page template to render output, see `wsl-scripts.php` conditionals.

 `/example` contains a twentytwelve page template file with the HTML markup, you can drop it in your theme and it should just work.

+This version required a manual button click to update the JSON file, found under the "Settings" menu

 Meta box validation is not included (for example lat/long fields), I don't like the meta box class and might get around to replacing it.